optimagic-dev/optimagic/docs/source/development/how-to.md

 1. Ask one of the main contributors to review your changes.
 If they have any remarks or suggestions, address them and commit your modifications.

-1. Once you're PR is approved, one your the main contributors will merge it into estimagic's main branch.
+1. Once you're PR is approved, one of the main contributors will merge it into estimagic's main branch.